Mark Cuban: Other sports businesses

 In 2005, Cuban expressed interest in buying the NHL's Pittsburgh Penguins.
 In 2006, Cuban joined an investment group along with Dan Marino, Kevin Millevoi, Andy Murstein, and Walnut Capital principals Gregg Perelman and Todd Reidbord to attempt to acquire the Penguins.
 The franchise ultimately rejected the group's bid when team owners Mario Lemieux and Ronald Burkle took the team off the market.

-At WWE's Survivor Series in 2003, Cuban was involved in a staged altercation with Raw General Manager Eric Bischoff and Raw wrestler Randy Orton.
+At WWE's Survivor Series in 2003, Cuban was involved in a kayfabe altercation with Raw General Manager Eric Bischoff and Raw wrestler Randy Orton.
 On December 7, 2009, Cuban acted as the guest host of Raw, getting revenge on Orton when he was the guest referee in Orton's match against Kofi Kingston, giving Kingston a fast count victory.
 He then announced that Orton would face Kingston at TLC: Tables, Ladders & Chairs.
 At the end of the show, Cuban was slammed through a table by the number one contender for the WWE Championship, Sheamus.

 On September 12, 2007, Cuban said that he was in talks with WWE Chairman Vince McMahon to create a mixed martial arts company that would compete with UFC.
 He is now a bondholder of Zuffa, which was formerly UFC's parent company.

 Cuban followed up his intentions by organizing "HDNet Fights", a mixed martial arts promotion which airs exclusively on HDNet and premiered on October 13, 2007, with a card headlined by a fight between Erik Paulson and Jeff Ford as well as fights featuring veterans Drew Fickett and Justin Eilers.

 Since 2009, Cuban has been a panelist at the annual MIT Sloan Sports Analytics Conference.

 In April 2010, Cuban loaned the newly formed United Football League (UFL) $5 million.
 He did not own a franchise, and he was not involved in day-to-day operations of the league nor of any of its teams.
 In January 2011, he filed a federal lawsuit against the UFL for their failure to repay the loan by the October 6, 2010, deadline.

 In June 2015, Cuban invested in the esports betting platform Unikrn.

 In February 2016, Cuban purchased a principal ownership stake in the Professional Futsal League.

+On May 7, 2026, Cuban joined the ownership group of the Brampton Honey Badgers of the Canadian Elite Basketball League.